PlayStation 4 Gets An Official Controller From Scuf That Looks Much Like An Xbox Elite Controller

 The layout of the Scuf Advantage cannot help but be remarked on.
 Scuf’s previous controller designs for the PS4 and PS3 used the standard PlayStation controller layout of the two thumbsticks side by side at the bottom and the D-Pad located on the top left of the controller.
 The Advantage opts for the offset thumbstick layout of the Xbox One with the left thumbstick and D-Pad swapped.

-Unsurprisingly, this layout change is receiving mixed reactions among the PlayStation community on the PlayStation Blog announcement page, and the PlayStation 4 Reddit group.
-Some are happy to see the asymmetrical layout of the thumbsticks, while many prefer the side-by-side thumbstick layout.
-There is always the Scuf Impact and Scuf Infinity for those who prefer the traditional layout.
+Unsurprisingly, this layout change is receiving mixed reactions among the PlayStation community on the PlayStation Blog announcement page and the PlayStation 4 Reddit group.
+Some are happy to see the asymmetrical layout of the thumbsticks while many prefer the side-by-side thumbstick layout.
+There is always the Sucf Impact and Suf Infinity for those who prefer the traditional layout.

 Other members of the PlayStation community have also voiced concerned over the $170 to $200 price range for the Scuf Vantage.
-Similar concerns were voiced when the Xbox Elite controller was announced for the Xbox One at a $150 price point, but demand ended up being so high that Microsoft had trouble keeping up.
+Similar concerns were voiced when the Xbox Elite controller was announced for the Xbox One at a $150 price point but demand ended up being so high that Microsoft had trouble keeping up.